 Know More About Nittaku Acoustic Blade

 Despite its very high price, this is arguably one of the best Nittaku all-round table tennis blades.
-It is perfect for all-round players who are fascinated in fancy spin play from near to far distance.
+It is perfect for all-round players who are fascinated by fancy spin play from near to far distance.
 It features a superb balance between control, speed, spin, and paces.

 Regarding controllability, it offers you great control and touches while still maintains a reasonably impressive speed (compare to other wood blades).
 The Nittaku Acoustic is pretty thin and light for 5-ply woods with only 82 g.
-Given the fact that it is made of pure wood, it always offers you a better feeling and sound than the carbon composite blades.
+Given that it is made of pure wood, it always offers you a better feeling and sound than the carbon composite blades.